College Football Analyst

 Prior to joining ESPN, Diaz-Infante hosted Clear Channel’s The Zone afternoon sports talk show in Denver on radio station 760 AM, and was a game analyst for the network’s AFL coverage from 2002-04.
 He was also an NFL studio analyst for FSN Rocky Mountain from 2003-04.

 Before becoming a television and radio commentator, Diaz-Infante played 12 years of professional football as an offensive lineman in the NFL, CFL and XFL, including stops with the San Diego Chargers, Denver Broncos and the Philadelphia Eagles.
 While he played with the Broncos, he earned two Super Bowl rings in 1998 and 1999.
 He retired from the NFL in 2002.
+Currently, he is an assistant offensive line coach with the Arizona Cardinals.

 Diaz-Infante played his college football at San Jose State University.
 He was a four-year starter and team captain for the Spartans.
 He was voted a first-team member on the All-Pacific Coast Athletic Association (now the Big West) and All-West Coast Team, in addition to an All-America Honorable Mention his senior season.
 He is also a member of the San Jose State Sports Hall of Fame.